unconst/BitTensor/README.md

 ```

 ###### Nucleus
 The main Tensorflow graph is defined and trained within the Nucleus object.
-As is, the class is training a self supervised word embedding over a dummy corpus of sentences in text8.zip.
+As is, the class is training a self supervised word-embedding over a dummy corpus of sentences in text8.zip.
 The result is a mapping which takes word to a 128 dimension vector, representing that word while maintaining its semantic properties.

 Although subject to future change, this problem serves as a good starting place because its generality and ubiquity within Artificial intelligence.
 In future versions of this code, this will be expanded to include sentence and paragraph embeddings, speech, image and video embeddings with the goal of training the network for general multitask.